JoshMermel/JoshMermel.github.io/_posts/2015-09-12-Introduction-To-Siteswap.md

  - [A more modern book proving additional theorems](http://www.amazon.com/gp/product/0387955135?psc=1&redirect=true&ref_=od_aui_detailpages00)

 ## Validation of Vanilla Siteswaps
+It is well known that a vanilla siteswap which does not average to an integer is invalid.
+What is less well known is why certain vanilla siteswaps that average to an integer are invalid.

 ## Generating New Siteswaps From Existing Ones